 To install and run musrSim, one has to install Geant4 and Root first.
-The present version of musrSim has been tested with Geant version 4.9.4, and with Root version 5.24.00.
-While the version of Root should not be critical, the users of musrSim are encouraged to always use the latest version of Geant4 due to continuous improvements of this package.
-A novice user of Geant4 may consider reading 30 pages of chapter 2 of the Geant4 User's Guide for Application Developers, called "Getting Started with Geant4 - Running a Simple Example".
+The present version of musrSim has been tested with Geant version 4.9.1, patch no. 3 and Root version 5.20.00.

-Once Geant4 has been successfully installed and some of the default Geant4 examples has been run, the musrSim installation package can be downloaded from the web page http://lmu.web.psi.ch/simulation/index.html.
-Usually the "env.sh" script has to be run to set-up the environment variables appropriatelly before the musrSim (and/or any other Geant4 application) can be compiled and run.
-The simulation is started by executing:
+Once Geant4 has been successfully installed and some of the default Geant4 exmples has been run, the musrSim installation package can be downloaded from the web page http://lmu.web.psi.ch/simulation/index.html.
+Usually the "env.sh" script has to be run to set-up the environment variables appropriatelly before the musrSim or any other Geant4 application can be compiled or run.
+The simulation can be executed by "musrSim RUNNUMBER.mac", where RUNNUMBER.mac is a "macro file" containing the information about the instrument setup.
+The string "RUNNUMBER" represents the integer run number.

-musrSim RUNNUMBER.mac

-where RUNNUMBER.mac is a "macro file" containing the information about the instrument setup.
-The string RUNNUMBER is an integer representing the run number.